MProuts/MProuts.github.io/source/_posts/2016-02-21-so-youre-thinking-about-programming.markdown

 <iframe width="420" height="315" src="https://www.youtube.com/embed/JPoSqKU2Lxw" frameborder="0" allowfullscreen></iframe>

-So but music analogies aside, at the end of the day, if it turns out that *programming is not very interesting to you* in the first place, then you might be talking about trading a boring and (maybe) manageable job for boring and very difficult one that you’re necessarily going to suck at for a very long time and will have to work and stuggle constantly to get better at.
+So but musical analogies aside, at the end of the day, if it turns out that *programming is not very interesting to you* in the first place, then you might be talking about trading a boring and (maybe) manageable job for a boring and very difficult one that you’re necessarily going to suck at for a very long time and will have to work and stuggle constantly to get better at.
 Maybe not the best trade.